Avenger-class mine countermeasures ship: Hull

+Seaway Hawk transporting USS Devastator, USS Dextrous, USS Gladiator and USS Sentry back to the US in January 2026.

 The hulls of the Avenger-class ships are constructed of wood with an external coating of fiberglass.
-The wood used is oak, Douglas fir and Nootka Cypress because of their flexibility, strength and low weight.
-This construction allows the hull to withstand a nearby blast from a mine, and also gives the ship a low magnetic signature.
+The wood used is oak, Douglas fir and Nootka cypress because of their flexibility, strength and low weight.
+This construction allows the hull to withstand a nearby blast from a mine, and gives the ship a low magnetic signature.

 Mine countermeasures systems

 The ships use AN/SLQ-48 remotely operated mine disposal system supplied by Alliant Techsystems (ATK) and the EX116 Mod 0 remotely operated vehicle (ROV) mine neutralization system supplied by ATK and Raytheon.
 The AN/SLQ-48 detects, locates, classifies, and neutralizes moored mines and mines resting on the seabed.
 The vehicle uses high-frequency, high-resolution sonar, low light level television (LLLTV), cable cutters, and explosive charges to detect and dispose of mines, while remaining tethered to the vessel by a 1070 m cable and under control of the vessel.

-The ATK/Raytheon ROV is a similar system, but has a 1500 m tether cable, and also carries cable cutters for dealing with tethered or moored mines, and explosive charges to detonate the mines.
+The ATK/Raytheon ROV is a similar system.
+It has a 1500 m tether cable, and carries cable cutters for dealing with tethered or moored mines, and explosive charges to detonate the mines.